 But universities tend to discourage you from going too far afield – they want to keep you in their sights to ensure you stay with them.
 Don’t get too hung up if they have a somewhat negative outlook on you leaving the country.

-• Internship provider/agency support: Signing up to an internship provider comes at a price, but the price you pay speeds up and simplifies the whole process for you.
+If you’re at one of these 10 unis, you’re in luck!
+You’ll be guaranteed to receive great careers support. - Internship provider/agency support: Signing up to an internship provider comes at a price, but the price you pay speeds up and simplifies the whole process for you.

 These providers know exactly where to look and are more than familiar with the process, making it less stressful for you and not to mention, safer and more official.

-No matter how you decide to get an internship abroad, make sure you’re prepared for what’s ahead by reading these 10 top tips for finding an internship
+No matter how you decide to get an internship abroad, make sure you’re prepared for what’s ahead by reading these 10 top tips for finding an internship.

 Find a city where you will thrive